lata-michal/BananaQualityClassification/README.md

 ## 📌 Future Work

-- Integrate a machine learning model to predict quality.
 - Expand dataset to include more regions and years.
 - Visualize changes over time (if time series data is available).